-The CMTS MUST consider all upstream IP packets on all SIDs assigned to a CM as containing a source IP address assigned by the operator when the source IP address: 36
+The CMTS MUST consider all upstream IP packets on all SIDs assigned to a CM as containing a source IP address assigned by the operator when the source IP address:52

 - 1. matches the Subscriber Management CPE IPv4 or IPv6 Encoding [DOCSIS MULPI 3.0] signaled for that CM in a REG-REQ-MP; or - 2. matches a prefix in the CMTS prefix list referenced by the SAV Group ID Encoding [DOCSIS MULPI 3.0] signaled for that CM in a REG-REQ-MP; or - 3. matches a Static SAV Prefix Encoding signaled for that CM in a REG-REQ-MP, or - 4. was learned from an authorized DHCP server.
-Examples include: - a. the CMTS extracts assigned IP address information from DHCP-ACK messages sent in response to an upstream DHCP-REQ received from a CM's SID; - b. use of a CMTS initiated DHCP LEASE-QUERY response that provides the assigned IP address for a host source MAC address; - c. the CMTS extracts assigned IP address information from an IPv6 prefix delegation option.
+Examples include: - a. the CMTS extracts assigned IP address information from DHCPv4 DHCPACK message sent in response to an upstream DHCPv4 DHCPREQUEST, or from a DHCPv6 Reply message sent in response to an upstream DHCPv6 Request received from a CM's SID; - b. use of a CMTS initiated DHCPv4 DHCPLEASEQUERY or DHCPv6 Leasequery response that verifies the assigned IP address for a host source MAC address; - c. the CMTS extracts assigned IPv6 prefix from an IPv6 prefix delegation option.

+The DHCP Leasequery protocols have been specified to facilitate the exchange of data between a CMTS and DHCP server.
+The CMTS MAY implement the following standards to support interactions with provider DHCP server(s) related to SAV: the DHCP Leasequery protocol which is specified in [RFC4388]; the DHCPv6 Leasequery protocol and related standards which are specified in [RFC5007] and [RFC4994].
 The CMTS MAY implement other mechanisms for determining whether IP addresses have been assigned by the operator, e.g., when the source IP address is within an IP subnet authorized as routed downstream to a next hop router reached through the CM.